-Mr. Yau Hoi Kin (游海建) ("Mr. Yau"), aged 47, was appointed as an executive Director on 30 January 2012 and re-elected on 12 April 2012.
-He was also appointed as a director of a number of subsidiaries within the Group.
+Mr. Yau Hoi Kin (游海建) ("Mr. Yau"), aged 48, was appointed as an executive Director on 30 January 2012 and re-elected on 23 June 2014.
 Mr. Yau has a wealth of practical experience and extensive knowledge of the business practices, and of the legal and regulatory frameworks in the PRC.
-He had previously held senior positions in major international houses and spearheaded the listing of various State- and privately owned companies in the PRC.
+He had previously held senior positions in major international houses and spearheaded the listing of various State - and privately owned companies in the PRC.
 Before that, Mr. Yau was an executive with the investment window company of the Guangzhou City Municipal Government.
 He had previously held an executive director position at a company listed in Hong Kong.
 Mr. Yau graduated with a degree in industrial enterprises management from 武漢水運工程學院 (now known as 武漢理工大學 or Wuhan University of Technology) and received his post-graduate certificate in business administration from the Hong Kong Open University.
 Save as disclosed above, Mr. Yau does not hold any positions in the Company or any of its subsidiaries and does not hold any directorships in any public companies the securities of which are listed on any securities market in Hong Kong or overseas in the last three years.
 Save as disclosed above, Mr. Yau is not connected with any Directors, senior management, substantial shareholders or controlling shareholders of the Company.

-Mr. Kwong Wai Ho, Richard (鄭偉豪) ("Mr. Kwong"), aged 50, was appointed as an executive Director on 30 January 2012 and re-elected on 12 April 2012.
-He was also appointed as a director of a number of subsidiaries within the Group.
+Mr. Kwong Wai Ho, Richard (鄭偉豪) ("Mr. Kwong"), aged 51, was appointed as an executive Director on 30 January 2012 and re-elected on 6 August 2012.
 Mr. Kwong has expertise and extensive experience in the banking, international finance, and project advisory fields.
 Previously at a major international bank, he was instrumental in sourcing funding for many large scale infrastructure projects undertaken by window companies of the Guangzhou City Municipal Government, among others.
 Prior to joining the Company, he was a financial advisor to a number of private and listed companies in the Asia Pacific Region.
 Mr. Kwong had previously held executive director positions for companies listed in Hong Kong.
 Mr. Kwong graduated from New York University with a degree of Bachelor of Science in finance.
 Save as disclosed above, Mr. Kwong does not hold any positions in the Company or any of its subsidiaries and does not hold any directorships in any public companies the securities of which are listed on any securities market in Hong Kong or overseas in the last three years.
 Save as disclosed above, Mr. Kwong is not connected with any Directors, senior management, substantial shareholders or controlling shareholders of the Company.